gem/oq-engine/README.md

 oq-commons
 ==========

-Library containing common code for OpenQuake libraries and applications
+Library containing common code for OpenQuake applications.

+It depends on hazardlib, risklib and nrmllib; it is used by the desktop tools and will be used by the engine.